mudpuppy

 print(f"session {event.id} connected: {event.status}")

-but will only be invoked when the event
+The same as on_connected() but will only be invoked when the event

-occurs for a session with mudpuppy_core.SessionInfo.mud_name
+occurs for a session with mudpuppy_core.SessionInfo.mud_name equal to one

-of the specified mud_name
+of the specified mud_name's.

-Decorator to register an async mudpuppy_core.EventHandler
+Decorator to register an async mudpuppy_core.EventHandler function as a handler for the

-events that indicate the new connection
+mudpuppy_core.EventType.Connection events that indicate the new connection

-mudpuppy_core.Status
+mudpuppy_core.Status is mudpuppy_core.Status.Disconnected.

 The decorated function will be called with a mudpuppy_core.Event.Connection